 Education Cannot Wait (ECW) is a global fund working to ensure that every child affected by conflict or crisis has access to a safe, free, and quality education by 2030.
-If governments pledge enough funds, Education Cannot Wait could reach 8.9 million children in the next two years — but it needs more money to achieve this.
+If governments pledge enough funds, ECW could reach 8.9 million children and youth by 2021 — but it needs more money to achieve this.

 Ask world leaders to commit new funds to Education Cannot Wait.
 We will hand over your signature to as many governments as possible, and reference it in meetings with key decision-makers to show the scale of public support.